The Twelve Kingdoms: Publication

-There are nine novels in the Twelve Kingdoms series, including two short story collections.
+There are seven novels in the Twelve Kingdoms series, plus two short story collections.
 The novels are illustrated by Akihiro Yamada.
 Some of the novels have been published in two or more volume editions such that the total number of volumes is sixteen (as originally released in Japan).

 Before she started work on Twelve Kingdoms, Fuyumi Ono wrote The Demonic Child (魔性の子, Mashō no Ko) (Kodansha: September 1991, ISBN 978-4-10-124021-3; Shinchosha reprint: July 2012, ISBN 978-4-10-124051-0), a horror novel about a boy from another world.
 She later worked certain events from this novel into the Twelve Kingdoms series.
 Short stories set in the various kingdoms include Kasho (華胥), Toei (冬栄), Shokan (書簡), Kizan (帰山) and Jogetsu (乗月); these stories have been collected into one volume, Kasho no Yume.
 One short story, Drifting Ship (漂舶, Hyouhaku), published in 1997, accompanied the drama CD for Higashi no Wadatsumi, Nishi no Sōkai and remains uncollected elsewhere.
-In February 2008, the new Twelve Kingdoms short story, Hisho no Tori (丕緒の鳥) was published in Shinchosha's Yomyom magazine, followed by Rakushou no Goku (落照の獄) in September 2009.
+In February 2008, a new Twelve Kingdoms short story, Hisho no Tori (丕緒の鳥) was published in Shinchosha's Yomyom magazine, followed by Rakushou no Goku (落照の獄) in September 2009.
 Hisho no Tori and Rakushou no Goku were later collected into a volume of short stories titled Hisho no Tori, along with two new previously unpublished stories in 2013.

 U.S. release

+Tokyopop

-On May 11, 2006, U.S. publisher Tokyopop said in an interview with comic book news website Newsarama that it would be publishing the novels under its "Pop Fiction" imprint.
+In 2006, U.S. publisher Tokyopop acquired the rights to publish the novels under its "Pop Fiction" imprint.
 The first book was released in March 2007.
-The first four books have been released.
+Only the first four books were released before the license expired.

+Seven Seas Entertainment

+In November 2024, Seven Seas Entertainment announced that they had acquired the license to publish the novels in paperback with a new translation under their “Airship” imprint.
+The first volume was released in July 2025.They also said they consulted with the author on the release order and it will be different from the Japanese order.